Outreach Team Leader

 Volunteers Around the World (VAW) is always looking for new Team Leaders to form and prepare a team of student volunteers during the school year.
-The team will travel to Albania, Brazil, the Dominican Republic, Guatemala, Panama or Peru during the winter, spring and/or summer and participate in the operation of mobile medical clinics in underserved communities.
+The team will travel to Cambodia, the Dominican Republic, Guatemala, Panama, Peru or Vietnam during the winter, spring and/or summer and participate in the operation of mobile clinics and/or sustainable development projects in underserved communities.

-This is an intensive internship, valuable to future nurses, physicians, public health careers or anyone who interested in seeing what it is like to work the medical field.
-The internship is focused on giving volunteers a variety of experiences in treating patients, deepening their understanding of the medical field, and gaining experience and insight into working in a developing country.
+This is an intensive internship, valuable to future nurses, physicians, physician assistants, dentists, dental hygienists, lab technicians, veterinarians, public health careers or anyone who interested in seeing what it is like to work the medical, dental, veterinary or global health field, or seeking international experience.
+The internship is focused on giving volunteers a variety of experiences in treating patients, deepening their understanding of the health field, and gaining experience and insight into working in a developing country.

 The most important qualification is to be a self-starter.
 Though you will have constant access to the Volunteers Around the World staff for guidance, much of the work will require you to be self-motivated as you will have no direct supervision.